nfweb/nf-guidelines/urls.md

 * [nightfeverliege.be](http://nightfeverliege.be/)
 * [nightfever-weekend.com](http://nightfever-weekend.com/)

-It is to be determined how those domain names should be treated in the long term.
+**All existing domain names should stay in place but redirect to the new main domain.**

 ##URL Shortener
 * shortens urls for easy sharing (micorblogging, f2f meet)
-* CMS integration assists brand recognition (in contrast to a generic shortner like bit.ly
+* CMS integration assists brand recognition (in contrast to a generic shortener like bit.ly

 **Suggestions:** ```n8fvr.it```, ```n8fever.org```, ```nght.fr``` or the like